Aliases for SORT1 Gene

 GeneCards Summary for SORT1 Gene

 SORT1 (Sortilin 1) is a Protein Coding gene.
-Diseases associated with SORT1 include cerebral artery occlusion and myocardial infarction.
-Among its related pathways are Lysosome and Development HGF signaling pathway.
+Diseases associated with SORT1 include Inclusion-Cell Disease and Myocardial Infarction.
+Among its related pathways are Clathrin derived vesicle budding and Vesicle-mediated transport.
 GO annotations related to this gene include enzyme binding and nerve growth factor receptor activity.
 An important paralog of this gene is SORCS3.

 UniProtKB/Swiss-Prot for SORT1 Gene